dndworld/dndworld.github.io/after-creating-your-character/games.md

 **RPXP Claim**

-> If it has been 1 month since your character's last DM-sanctioned event, or since you imported your character, you can claim their RPXP as XP by submitting the form pinned in `#claims-log`.
+> If it has been 1 month since your character's last DM-sanctioned event, or since you imported your character, you can claim their RPXP as XP by submitting the form in [Claims](claims.md).
 >
 > The 1-month timer resets once the claim is processed.